Belief Cures Cynicism

 Jesus doesn’t believe anything because He knows everything.

-If you aren’t omniscient, you’re a believer of something.
+If you aren’t omniscient, you’re a believer in something.

 - Every religious person has faith.